 What is a Bridging Loan?

 Bridging loans are a short term financing option that are quite different from a standard bank loan.
 They are often used by property buyers to essentially ‘bridge’ the financial gap between the sale of their current home and the final sale of their next property investment.
-However, these loans can be very helpful in many ways for businesses to use immediate funds to obtain quick capital, integrate cash flow or make necessary refurbishments.
+However, these loans can be very helpful in many ways for businesses to use immediate funds to obtain quick capital for their dental practice, integrate cash flow or make necessary refurbishments.
 They are one of the most useful and viable options when you need to move quickly to buy a property.

 Bridging loans are usually offered between 1-18 months, with the loan repayable in full at the end of the term.
 An open bridging loan does not have a repayment date, but will still be a short term loan.
 For example, a 12 month bridging loan must be repaid on the 12th month or before the 12 month period ends.
 It is in your interest to repay the loan as early as possible in order to save on interest payments.

 Bridging loans are very easily accessible and immediate financing which means that they typically have high interest rates and fees.

 Bridging finance is a kind of commercial property finance which is usually used by companies and sole traders to quickly fund the purchase of a property.
 Traditional commercial mortgages often take months to arrange.
 Bridging finance companies can lend money much faster.
 This type of funding allows clients to obtain immediate funds to complete the purchase of a property or to bridge the gap between selling and buying a new estate.
 The loan will usually be secured against a charge of the property you are purchasing.

 How Much Can I borrow with a Bridging Loan?

 The amount that you can borrow is solely dependent on the value and the type of security property that you use.
 Bridging lenders will quote a maximum loan to value (LTV), this is usually between 65-80%.
 You are able to get a bigger loan depending on your exit strategy.